tedkouuu/AutoBG/README.md

 #### Thymeleaf: Dynamic and elegant HTML templates for a seamless user experience.

 #### Spring Data Jpa: Object-relational mapping for efficient database operations.

+#### Spring Security: Ensuring a secure authentication and authorization system for the application.